xiaotai-yang/NQS_cmi/README.md

 using variational methods.
 However, different projection basis affects the performance of the NQS significantly.
-Here we show that we can quantify this difficulty by conditional mutual information with rotated cluster state and rotated graph state.
-(The url of the paper...)
+Here we show that we can quantify this difficulty by conditional mutual information with rotated cluster state and rotated graph state. (https://arxiv.org/abs/2410.23152)

 ## 1D Hamiltonian